petecarapetyan/aspieautomator/docs/about/index.md

 ## What's next?

-Someday I might blog more on specific situations that neuro-typicals could find amusing.
+Someday I might write more on specific situations that neuro-typicals could find interesting.